PinionTech/fancy-resource/README.md

 requests that actually have side effects such as a save or an update of a resource.

+Resources can be validating by calling the `$validate()` method.

+### Validating a single property

+FancyResource supports validating a single property at a time.
+This is great when you want a live validation in a form for example.
+To validate a single field, call `validateProperty('propertyName')` on the resource instance.

+The only *new* errors added to the resource will be errors associated with that property.
+However, it will always take the opportunity to clear as many errors as possible so errors associated with other fields will be cleared if possible.

+### Throttled validations

+`validateProperty(property)` is designed for live-validation of forms.
+This could be expensive if triggered on every keystroke, so instead the backend API call to the $http service is throttled to call no more than once every two seconds.

 ### Creating and updating resources

 When a regular PUT or POST is executed to update or create your resources,